7coremedia/zen-canvas-space/business-starter-frontend.md

 * **Local-first** state: persist progress in `localStorage` pre-auth; on signup, **migrate** to backend.
 * **PDF export** of the mini brand guide (client-side first; server export optional later).
 * **CTA:** “Refine with Human Experts (Discount)” opens a modal → proceed to Contact with **unique view link** (not file).
-* **Mock data mode**: all AI outputs and APIs must have deterministic fallbacks to feel real during demos.
+* **AI integration**: all AI outputs and APIs must connect to real AI services for production use.

 ---